Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Bases with minimal support

-} \negthickspace and it is straightforward to check that this is indeed a basis of minimal support. \end{example}
+Now that our sequence has been constructed, we have in our hands the homogeneous element $b''$ of same degree as $b'$, with $f_{k+1}(b'')$ a cycle of minimal support, and, furthermore, the intersection of $\supp_{B'}(b'')$ with the orbit $O$ is exactly $b'$.
+Therefore we can use the free action of $G$ and replace in $B'_{k+1}$ all elements of $O$ by the elements of the orbit $O'$ of $b''$, thus obtaining a homogeneous basis $B''_{k+1}$ of $F_{k+1}$ preserved under the action of $G$.

+Since the $G$-orbits of $B''_{k+1}$ are obtained from the $G$-orbits of $B'_{k+1}$ by replacing $O$ with $O'$, and all elements of $O'$ have boundaries that are cycles of minimal support, iterating the previous arguments over all orbits of $G$ in $B_{k+1}'$ yields the desired homogeneous basis with minimal support $B_{k+1}$ and completes our induction argument. \end{proof}

 \begin{example}\mlabel{E:TwoResolutions} Although bases of minimal support always exist, they are not unique.
-Consider the ideal $M=(uvw, uxy, uwyz, tuvxz, tvwxyz)$ in the polynomial ring $R=\Bbbk[t,u,v,w,x,y,z]$.
-Due to degree contraints, all homogeneous basis elements for the free modules in a minimal $\mathbb Z^7$-graded free resolution of $M$ are uniquely determined up to associates, except the basis element corresponding to the direct summand $R(-\mbf{1})$ that appears in homological degree two of the resolution (in general, we write $\mbf{1}=(1^m)=(1,\dots,1,\dots,1)\in\mathbb{Z}^m$).
-With one choice of this basis element, corresponding to the rightmost column of the map $\partial_2$ displayed below, we have a basis element with minimal boundary support consisting of three elements:
+Consider the monomial ideal $M=(vy, wz, vwx, xyz)$ in the polynomial ring $R=\Bbbk[v,w,x,y,z]$ over a field $\Bbbk$.
+Due to degree constraints, all homogeneous basis elements for the free modules in a minimal $\mathbb Z^5$-graded free resolution $\mathcal F_\bullet$ of $M$ are uniquely determined up to associates, except the basis elements corresponding to the direct summand $R(-\mbf{1})^2$ that appears in homological dimension two of the resolution (in general, we write $\mbf{1}=(1^m)=(1,\dots,1,\dots,1)\in\mathbb{Z}^m$).
+Under one choice of basis, we have a basis element \ $e$ \ (corresponding to the rightmost column of the matrix $\partial_2$ displayed below) which is \emph{not} with minimal boundary support:

+This is because the cycle $z$ given by the left column of the matrix for $\partial_2$ has support strictly contained in the support of $\partial_2(e)$.
+Illustrating the proof of Lemma~\ref{L:multigraded-basis-minimal-support}, to get a basis of minimal support we can proceed in two ways: by considering $\partial_2(e)-z$ or $\partial_2(e)-2z$.
+With the first way we arrive at a basis element (corresponding to the rightmost column) with minimal boundary support consisting of three elements:

-With the second choice shown below, we have a basis element with minimal boundary support consisting of four elements:
+Note that this basis choice for $\mathcal F_\bullet$ corresponds to the homogenization of the conic chain complex described in Example~\ref{E:NonCWPoset}.
+With the second way we arrive at a basis element (corresponding to the rightmost column) with minimal boundary support consisting of four elements:

-Thus there are at least two substantially different choices for a basis with minimal support for the minimal free resolution of $M$. \end{example}
+We therefore have two substantially different choices of a basis, each having minimal support, for $\mathcal F_\bullet$. \end{example}